niolabs/nio-docker/default_project/blocks/communication/README.md

 LocalPublisher
 ==============
-Publish input signals to the configured topic.
+The LocalPublisher publishes incoming signals to the configured topic.
+Topics can be static or dynamic bassed on the first signal in a list of signals.
 Only LocalSubscriber blocks on the same nio instance can subscribe to this data.
-Unlike the regular Publisher block, these signals do not need to contain data this is valid JSON.
+Unlike the regular [Publisher block](https://blocks.n.io/Publisher), these signals do not need to contain data that is valid JSON.

 Properties
 ----------
-- **local_identifier**: Unique identifier of this instance in the nio system.
+- **local_identifier**: Hidden property with a default of `[[INSTANCE_ID]].
+Unique identifier of this instance in the nio system.
-- **topic**: Hierarchical topic string to publish to
+- **topic**: Hierarchical topic string to publish to.

 Inputs
 ------